-A Config Rule represents desired configurations for a resource and is evaluated against configuration changes on the relevant resources, as recorded by AWS Config.
+An AWS Config rule represents desired configurations for a resource and is evaluated against configuration changes on the relevant resources, as recorded by AWS Config.
 The results of evaluating a rule against the configuration of a resource are available on a dashboard.
-Using Config Rules, you can assess your overall compliance and risk status from a configuration perspective, view compliance trends over time and pinpoint which configuration change caused a resource to drift out of compliance with a rule.
+Using AWS Config rules, you can assess your overall compliance and risk status from a configuration perspective, view compliance trends over time, and pinpoint which configuration change caused a resource to drift out of compliance with a rule.

-A conformance pack is a collection of Config rules and remediation actions that is built using a common framework and packaging model in AWS Config.
-By packaging the above Config artifacts, you can simplify the deployment and reporting aspects of governance policies and configuration compliance across multiple accounts and regions and reduce the time that a resource is left in a non-compliant state.
+A conformance pack is a collection of AWS Config rules and remediation actions that is built using a common framework and packaging model on AWS Config.
+By packaging the preceding AWS Config artifacts, you can simplify the deployment and reporting aspects of governance policies and configuration compliance across multiple accounts and Regions and reduce the time that a resource is kept in a non-compliant state.

 Q: What are the benefits of AWS Config?

-AWS Config makes it easy to track your resource’s configuration without the need for up-front investments and avoiding the complexity of installing and updating agents for data collection or maintaining large databases.
+AWS Config makes it easier to track your resource’s configuration without the need for upfront investments and avoiding the complexity of installing and updating agents for data collection or maintaining large databases.
 Once you enable AWS Config, you can view continuously updated details of all configuration attributes associated with AWS resources.
-You are notified via Amazon Simple Notification Service (SNS) of every configuration change.
+You are notified through Amazon Simple Notification Service (SNS) of every configuration change.

 Q: How can AWS Config help with audits?

 AWS Config gives you access to resource configuration history.
 You can relate configuration changes with AWS CloudTrail events that possibly contributed to the change in configuration.
-This information provides you full visibility, right from details, such as “Who made the change?”, “From what IP address?” to the effect of this change on AWS resources and related resources.
-You can use this information to generate reports to aid auditing and assessing compliance over a period of time.
+This information provides you full visibility, right from details, such as, “Who made the change?” and “From what IP address?”, to the effect of this change on AWS resources and related resources.
+You can use this information to generate reports to aid auditing and assessing compliance over a period.

-Q: Who should use AWS Config and Config Rules?
+Q: Who should use AWS Config and AWS Config rules?

-If you are looking for a framework to build and deploy compliance packages for your AWS resource configurations across several accounts, which includes rules and remediation actions that are authored by AWS APN partners or even themselves, then they should use conformance packs.
-This framework could be used to build customized packs for Security, DevOps and other personas, and customers can quickly get started using one of the sample conformance pack templates.
+If you are looking for a framework to build and deploy compliance packages for your AWS resource configurations across several accounts, then you should use conformance packs.
+This framework can be used to build customized packs for security, DevOps and other personas, and you can quickly get started using one of the sample conformance pack templates.

 Q: Does the service guarantee that my configurations are never out of compliance?